 The format of the Link ID Info subfield is defined in Figure 9-189f (EMLSR Parameter Update field format).
 The Link ID subfield of the Link ID Info subfield indicates the link identifier of the AP which is indicated for addition or deletion to existing ML setup in the corresponding Link Reconfiguration Request frame.

 The Status subfield indicates the status of the link reconfiguration operation for the link corresponding to the Link ID subfield, as indicated in Table 9-78 (Status codes) and following the rules defined in 35.3.6.4 (ML reconfiguration to the ML setup(#15985)).

-The Group Key Data subfield is optionally present and contains group keys for the links successfully added (Status value equal to SUCCESS) to the ML setup.
-It is formatted as per Figure 9-1201b (Group Key Data subfield format(#15985)).
-This subfield is not included if no link addition requested in the corresponding Link Reconfiguration Request frame is indicated as SUCCESS in the Link Reconfiguration Response frame.
+The Reassociation Response frame body field contains the information shown in Table 9-65 (Reassociation Response frame body) subject to the additional restrictions as defined in subclause 35.3.6.4 (ML reconfiguration to the ML setup).